thesheepcat/kwitter/README.md

-# Kwitter
+# K - Decentralized social media

 ## Scope
-Kwitter is a decentralized microblogging platform running on the top of Kaspa network: it allows people to freely express themselves, without any censorship.
+K is a decentralized microblogging platform running on the top of Kaspa network: it allows people to freely express themselves, without any censorship.

 ## User journey
 Here i describe a high-level user journey including basic features of the app:

 ###  Creating an account
-- User A activates the app for the first time and creates its own "Kwitter identity";
+- User A activates the app for the first time and creates its own "K identity";
 - This identity is unique in the whole network and represent only this specific user;
 - User A locally backup the required data to restore its account, in case he needs to use it on another clinet;
 - After creating its identity, User A fund its account by sending a small amount of KAS from his personal wallet, in order to pay for fees;
-- User A broadcast the first message in Kwitter network, by informing everyone about his skills, interest, topics of choice, etc; in this way, he's promoting its new activity on the network.
+- User A broadcast the first message in K network, by informing everyone about his skills, interest, topics of choice, etc; in this way, he's promoting its new activity on the network.

 ###  Posting the first message
-- User A posts his first message on Kwitter network, to let everyone know how exciting decentralization and Kaspa are.
+- User A posts his first message on K network, to let everyone know how exciting decentralization and Kaspa are.

 ###  Following/unfollowing and supporting/unsupporting a user
-- User B, who already activated a Kwitter account last month, receive the broadcast message from User A and decides to follow him;
+- User B, who already activated a K account last month, receive the broadcast message from User A and decides to follow him;
-- User B activates the "following" process: everytime User A posts something new, User B is alerted and visualize this new content on his Kwitter home page;
+- User B activates the "following" process: everytime User A posts something new, User B is alerted and visualize this new content on his K home page;
 - User B decides that User A contents are interesting, therefore he chooses to support him;
 - When activating the supporting process, User B is sending a certain amount of KAS to User A;
 - User A is notified: now he knows User B is supporting him; in addition, everyone else in the network knows User A is supported by User B;
-- In the meantime, User C, another long time Kwitter user, received User A broadcast and start following and receiving notifications when User A posts something;
+- In the meantime, User C, another long time K user, received User A broadcast and start following and receiving notifications when User A posts something;
 - But User C doesn't like User A contents, therefore he doesn't activate the supporting process and, after few days, he also unfollow User A.

 ###  Commenting user contents